Elvis10ten/notes/src/2025-1a-intro-algorithm.md

 * The worst-case happens frequently in production.
 * The "average case" is often roughly as bad as the worst case.
 The other problem is determining what constitutes an "average" for a particular problem.
   Assuming that all inputs of a given size are equally likely, is not usually true in practice.

+---

+In the analysis of algorithms, it's the rate of growth or order of growth that matters.
+Therefore, only the leading term of the formula is considered, since the lower-order terms and constants are insignificant for large values of $n$.
+The leading term's constant coefficient is also ignored, since constant factors are less significant than the rate of growth.

+To highlight the order of growth of the running time, the theta notation $\Theta(n)$ is used.

 #### Divide-and-conquer method
 Divide-and-conquer is an algorithm design technique that uses <mark>recursion</mark> to find a solution to a problem by breaking the solution into two cases: